PhotoClub-Sharing/photoclub-web/README.md

-# Website for my team's hackathon app (so fur unnamed)
+# Website for my team's hackathon app (so far unnnamed)

 ## What Hackathon?
 This is for the photosharing app my team made for the hackathon Scrapyard, run by Hack Club in 2025.